dataserver/python-overlay/README.md

 # Simple python overlay example

-A simple example of overlay app (Timer) and trayicon using TKinter
+A simple example of overlay app (Timer) and trayicon using Tkinter

 ## requirements